excalibur1234/pacui/README.md

 ## Usage

 ### Start PacUI with UI
-After successful installation, type the following command into your terminal in order to start PacUI with a nice UI:
+After successful installation, type the following command into your terminal in order to start PacUI with a simple UI:
 ```
 pacui
 ```

 ### Start PacUI without UI: Using Options
+Using PacUI without its UI requires less keystrokes and can therefore be much quicker.
+An overview of all PacUI options is displayed with `pacui h`.

-For example, you want to display the **r**everse dependency **t**ree of a package.
-Please first note the marked letters "R" and "T" in PacUI's corresponding option when starting PacUI with UI.
+For example, you want to display the **R**everse dependency **T**ree of a package.
+Please note the marked letters "R" and "T" in PacUI's corresponding UI option.
 PacUI does not care, whether you use upper or lower case letters as options or whether you use no, one or two dashes in front.
-Now, type one of the four equivalent choices into your terminal and press "ENTER":
+Therefore, the following four commands are equivalent:
 - `pacui RT`
 - `pacui rt`
 - `pacui -rt`
 - `pacui --rt`

 This principle can be used with all of PacUI's options.
-Here is another random example (of PacUI's "List Packages by Size" hidden option):
+Here is another random example (of PacUI's hidden "List Packages by Size" option):
 - `pacui LS`
 - `pacui -LS`
 - `pacui --LS`